 Fail Parent if this task fails: Please check mark this option.
 If this Informatica Event Wait task fails, then it will fail the workflow.

 Within the Informatica Event Wait Task Events tab, we have two options:

 - Predefined: If you select this option, you have to define the event

 - User Defined: You have to select the existing Event

 As you can see, if you select the User-defined event, it is opening the Event browser.
 As w don’t have any existing event, it displays an empty window.

-For this example, we are selecting the Pre-defined option and providing the path of an Employee text file.
-It means, Event Wait Task will wait for Employee text file (at that location) and once it is found the task will succeed
+For this example, we are selecting the predefined option and providing the path of an Employee text file.
+It means, Event Wait Task will wait for an Employee text file (at that location) and once it found the task will succeed

 Next, navigate to Workflows Menu and select the Validate option to validate the Workflow.
-If you observe the workflow, First we are starting the Workflow, Next, it will wait for Employee file (Event Wait Task), and if it is found then Session task will load data from text file to SQL table.
+If you observe the Informatica Event Wait Task Workflow, First, we are starting the Workflow.
+Next, it waits for Employee file (Event Wait Task), and if it found, Session task will load data from text file to SQL table.

 As you can see the status, the Workflow is running infinitely.